h-havenga/jekyll/_posts/2017-11-10-languages.markdown

 ---
 layout: post
-title:  "Language, there's more to it than English"
+title:  "German observations"
 date:   2017-11-10 12:43:29 +0200
 categories: communication language
 ---

-I'm always surprised about German's English skills, on the one hand they are this open, well traveled, well educated, very *sofisticated* society and they have Europe's strongest economy, yet go to any mid size town and people are really scared to speak English.
+I'm always surprised about Germans English skills, on the one hand they are this open, well traveled, well educated, very *sofisticated* society and they have Europe's strongest economy but yet go to any mid size town and people are really scared to speak English.
 Apart from the French (who apparently just dislike the language), I have yet to experience this so frequently.
 Don't get me wrong.
 I have absolutely